Elycin/PoolOverSocks5/README.md

 ---

 ### Current Features

-  - Synchronous, only one connection at a time.
   - Command Line Argument parsing
   - Works with any currency or pool that sends data within the buffer range of 4096 bytes.
   - Asynchronous, supports up to 100 miners at once.